smart-data-models/dataModel.DCAT-AP/Catalogue/doc/spec_FR.md

         type: Property
     id:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
       description: Unique identifier of the entity
       x-ngsi:
         type: Property
     isPartOf:
-      description: "Relationship.
-Model:'http://www.w3.org/ns/dcat#Catalog'.
-This property refers to a related Catalogue in which the described Catalogue is physically or logically included."
+      description: This property refers to a related Catalogue in which the described Catalogue is physically or logically included
       format: uri
       type: string
       x-ngsi:
         model: "http://www.w3.org/ns/dcat#Catalog"
         type: Relationship
     issued:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Literal'.
-This property contains the date of formal issuance (e.g., publication) of the Catalogue."
+      description: 'This property contains the date of formal issuance (e.g., publication) of the Catalogue'
       format: date-time
       type: string
       x-ngsi:
         model: "http://www.w3.org/2000/01/rdf-schema#Literal"
         type: Property
     language:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/LinguisticSystem''.
-This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Datasets in the Catalogue.
-This property can be repeated if the  metadata is provided in multiple languages.'
+      description: 'This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Datasets in the Catalogue.
+This property can be repeated if the  metadata is provided in multiple languages'
       items:
-        description: Property.
-Individual identifiers of the language
+        description: Individual identifiers of the language
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: http://purl.org/dc/terms/LinguisticSystem
         type: Property
-    licence:
+    license:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/LicenseDocument''.
-This property refers to the licence under which the Catalogue can be used or reused.'
+      description: This property refers to the licence under which the Catalogue can be used or reused
       type: string
       x-ngsi:
         model: http://purl.org/dc/terms/LicenseDocument
         type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
-      oneOf: &catalogue_-_properties_-_spatial_-_items_-_oneof
+      oneOf:
-        - description: GeoProperty.
-Geojson reference to the item.
+        - description: Geojson reference to the item.
 Point
           properties:
             bbox:
               items: